 Cybersecurity Incident Responder

-Investigating and implementing techniques to prevent or block computer misuse
+- Investigating and implementing techniques to prevent or block computer misuse.

 Technical Support Specialist

-To be a successful Technical Support Specialist, individuals should have excellent problem-solving skills, strong communication skills, and knowledge of computer hardware and software.
+To be a successful Technical Support Specialist, individuals should possess excellent problem-solving skills, strong communication skills, and knowledge of computer hardware and software.
 They should also be familiar with various operating systems and have a good understanding of network security.

 Obtaining the Security Plus certification demonstrates to potential employers that an individual has a comprehensive understanding of network security, which is crucial for a Technical Support Specialist.
 The certification also confirms an individual’s ability to diagnose and resolve security issues, making them a valuable asset to any organization.
 With the Security Plus certification, Technical Support Specialists can increase their chances of career advancement and secure a successful future in the IT industry.